MicrosoftDocs/learn/learn-pr/language/rust-generic-types-traits/includes/6-exercise-implement-generic-type.md

-In this exercise, you'll be requested to transform a `Container` struct that only accepts positive integers of the `u32` type into a generic container that can hold values of any given type.
+In this exercise, you'll transform a `Container` struct that only accepts positive integers of the `u32` type into a generic container that can hold values of any given type.

 Don't edit any content inside the `main` function.
 This exercise is complete when the code compiles.